R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 You need Java 8 or 11 (your choice) and Gradle, so make sure you've installed those first.
 Alternatively use an IDE like IntelliJ IDEA, which can download and set up both Gradle and the Java Development Kit (JDK) for you.

 Currently, we support developing enclaves on Windows, macOS and Linux.
+However, there are a few platform specific differences to be aware of.

+Firstly, if you plan on building enclaves using the [`graalvm_native_image` runtime](writing-hello-world.md#donfigure-the-enclave-module)
+(which is the default) on Windows and macOS you will need to install Docker.
+The `graalvm_native_image` build process requires access to a Linux build environment which Conclave can automatically configure during the build for you if Docker is installed.
+If you do not have Docker installed then you can still build enclaves targeting the `avian` runtime on Windows and macOS.

-However, executing enclaves without using the "mock mode" requires Linux or a Linux container (e.g. via Docker or Windows Subsystem for Linux) and there are no plans to change this.
+Secondly, executing enclaves without using the "mock mode" requires Linux or a Linux container (e.g. via Docker or Windows Subsystem for Linux) and there are no plans to change this.
 Apple doesn't support SGX and the Windows API support is too limited for use at this time.
-Fortunately for day to day development, the mock API is plenty sufficient and allows you to debug into enclave calls as well.
+[Instructions are provided below](#testing-on-windows-and-macos) to show you how to use Docker on Windows and macOS to run your enclaves in "simulation mode".
+Alternatively, for day to day development the mock API is plenty sufficient and allows you to debug into enclave calls as well.
 Compiling a real enclave is only needed for integration testing or real deployment.

 Enclaves can run in simulation mode without requiring any special setup of Linux or SGX capable hardware.
 However you of course get no hardware protections.
 To run against real SGX hardware you must perform some [additional machine setup](machine-setup.md).